 When was the last time you washed your duvet or comforter?
 These steps get it clean and odor-free without causing lumps.

-How to Launder a Duvet or Comforter in the Washer
+How to Machine Wash a Duvet or Comforter

 Step 1: Treat Stains and Check for Tears

 Use a liquid laundry detergent since powders might not dissolve well enough and leave spots.
 Pick a warm delicate cycle with the longest setting, but use a cool rinse for synthetic fillings and down alternatives so they don’c clump.
 For true down, stick with a cold wash and rinse.

 When the cycle ends, carefully pull your duvet out of the machine and adjust it, then put it back in for a second wash cycle with the same settings.
 This time, though, skip the detergent—just use water.
 This step gets rid of excess soap that keeps it from getting fluffy.
 (And for us pet hair owners, it’s a great way to remove all that fur.)

 Don’t wring or twist your comforter when it’s wet—you may clump it.
 Carefully transfer it to the dryer for a low heat cycle.
 Pause the dryer every 20 minutes to move and readjust your comforter so it dries evenly.

 Add a couple of clean tennis balls to the dryer with your comforter and they’ll fluff the fibers as they bounce around.
 Just know: it’s noisy.

 To wash your duvet or comforter by hand in the bathtub, use cool water and swirl in 2 tablespoons of liquid detergent.
 Then add your duvet.
 Press down on it gently, one hand at a time for several minutes.
 (Like a cat “making biscuits” or kneading a soft surface.)